Candidates for bachelor’s degree must complete the following:

 YOU MUST fill out the Commencement Ceremony RSVP if you are attending or not attending the ceremony.
 This is where you will order you cap and gown also.
 The graduation fee covers the cost of rental for the academic garb.

 Class rings, diploma frames and announcements can be ordered through the USF Bookstore.
-Orders can be taken at the store or on line at the following link:
+Orders can be taken at the store or online through this link: USF Bookstore.

 Photography is handled by Central Valley Studios.
 A professional photographer will take pictures of the graduates as they receive their diploma.
 For the safety and convenience of all, guests are asked to remain in their seats during the ceremony.
 Photographs will be mailed directly to graduates from Central Valley Studios within about two weeks.
 Photography questions can be directed to: